Length of stay: 3 days

 - Watching the sunset at Cadillac Mountain

-Located on Mount Desert Island along the Atlantic coast in Maine, Acadia National Park is the first and only national park east of the Mississippi River.
+Located on Mount Desert Island along the Atlantic Ocean in Maine, Acadia National Park is the first and only national park east of the Mississippi River.
 It encompasses all of the beauty, charm, and ruggedness of New England’s wilderness.
 Many of the trails weave their way up, down, and around mountains, through lush forests and along a granite coastline that has been (and continues to be) ravaged by the never-ending lapping of waves by the ocean.

 Day 1: Not your Average day of Hiking